zmwm37/wordle-wodel/README.md

 My goal is to build an algorithm that can successfully guess the word in 6 or fewer attempts each day.

+The file possible_wordle_words.txt was created by combining and alphabatizing the lists of accepted words and answer words posted by <a href = 'https://gist.github.com/cfreshman'>Cyrus Freshman</a> on his Github.

 ## Dev Tasks
 - Select start word or word after no matches
 - Pick word from exact matching list (greens only, no yellow)